Table of Contents

 Q6.
 How do I pull KanseiLink data?

-Connect via MCP: npx -y @kansei-link/mcp-server, then get_insights(service_id) for per-service observed metrics.
+Connect via MCP: npx -y @kansei-link/mcp-server, then get_insights(service_id) for per-service evaluation data.
 The cross-service ranking is at AEO Readiness Ranking Q2 2026.

-Success-rate values reflect the KanseiLink MCP dataset as of May 11, 2026 (via get_insights), restricted to services with ≥40 cumulative reports — i.e., mature, high-usage MCP servers.
+Comparison data reflects KanseiLink MCP's evaluation and early data as of May 11, 2026 (via get_insights), restricted to services with ≥40 cumulative reports — i.e., mature, high-usage MCP servers.
+Measured agent success-rate data is still being accumulated by KanseiLink, and this article does not present measured success-rate figures.
 Sample-size differences (Chatwork 123 vs Money Forward 42) carry residual statistical uncertainty.
 Rate-limit specifications (Chatwork 300 req / 5 min / user, Slack method tiers) are from each company's public documentation as of May 2026 and may change.
 Error-pattern frequencies are aggregated from KanseiLink user reports and are not necessarily representative of every agent population.
 Vendor action recommendations are KanseiLink Research analysis and should be adapted to each implementation's context.